 We run term time only: 38 weeks a year.

 We take children from two years of age.
 Our policy is to accept children for a minimum of two sessions a week – this is just enough to make a regular routine for your child and so we can get to know them too.
 We register and book sessions for children primarily by date of birth.
 Please see our admissions policy for further details.
-We are also registered to take Funded Twos – please see below for further details or contact us.
+We are also registered to take Funded Two, 3 & 4 year olds – please see below for further details or contact us.

-On the home visit you will be given a booklet "All about me" we ask you to complete with your child when starting with us so we get to know a little more about them when they start - the children will often enjoy sharing it with us, looking together and talking about things they like, dislike or names of family members and pets.
+On your home visit you will be given a booklet "All about me" we ask you to complete this together with your child and bring it back with you on their first day or before.
+This helps us get to know a little more about your child when they first start - the children often enjoy sharing it with us, looking together and talking about things they like, dislike or names of family members and pets.